 Contributed by Alex Nasano

-Nasano has been accompanying his father on short flights since he was roughly two years old.
+Nasano has been accompanying his father on short flights since he was about two years old.
 His passion for flying began early on in his life, and as he got older, his father would allow him to start flying small planes with him.
-For Nasano, flying “just felt natural”.
+For Nasano, flying “just felt natural.”

 To help him ace his exams, Nasano participated in an online ground school, teaching him all that he needed to know for his knowledge test.
 The course “was about thirty hours long,” he said.